ethereum/EIPs/EIPS/eip-6774.md

 An approval mechanism is REQUIRED before performing barters between two tokens, belonging to the same or different NST contracts (see [Permissonless barter](#permissionless-barter)).

-Every contract compliant with this EIP MUST implement this transfer mecanism:
+Every contract compliant with this EIP MUST implement this transfer mechanism:

 1. UserA signs a message taking up the terms of the barter
 2. UserB accepts and concludes the barter by calling the `barter` function